pnnl/ML4AlgComb/weaving_patterns/README.md

 | $n= 6$ | $70.4$ | $86.1 \pm 0.2$ | $0.0 \pm 0.0$| $63.4$ |
 | $n= 7$ | $85.8$ | $99.3 \pm 0.2$ | $0.0 \pm 0.0$| $85.0$ |

+The $\pm$ signs indicate 95% confidence intervals from random weight initialization and training.

 \[1\] Felsner, Stefan.
 "On the number of arrangements of pseudolines."
 Proceedings of the twelfth annual Symposium on Computational Geometry.
 1996.